andymeneely/project-timber-wolf/scenarios/scenarios.md

 ## Chapter 1.
 The Fence

+_7 days before The Vault Job_

-_Look around.
+_"Look around.
 You might see a bunch of lowlife criminals putting in their time, but me?
 I see a business opportunity.
 See, I've got a bunch of... connections.
 I know how to find people who are willing to purchase the world's greatest artwork with no questions asked.
 I simply lack the means of... acquisition.
 That's where you all come in.
 I've hand-picked this team for your talents and potential.
-First, let's get out of here._
+First, let's get out of here."_

-_Our objective is to get me out of here.
+_"**Our objective is to get me out of here**.
 If some of you don't make it, we can find a replacement but I'd rather not have that happen.
 Now the only way to pull this off is to have a maximum of two characters at each exit.
 You may notice that our locksmith friend here is specially equipped to get this party started.
-But first, let's do a little recon._
+But first, let's do a little recon."_

 ### Setup